-Surtax distribution for FY 2022 is shown in the Figure 2 below.
-Approximately twenty-three percent (23%) of FY 2022 Surtax funds were transferred to municipalities.
-Of the total, twenty-six percent (26%) was used to pay debt obligations for transit capital projects and approximately four percent (4%) was expended on transit operations.
-Six percent (6%) of the Surtax funds were used to pay public works projects debt services, and one percent (1%) for public works pay-as-you-go projects.
-Under one percent (0.67%) of Surtax funds were utilized for the Office of the Citizens' Independent Transportation Trust (OCITT) operational costs and approximately thirteen percent (13%) was transferred to the Capital Expansion Reserve Fund (CERF).
-There is a fund balance of approximately 26% (\$101.75M) of the total Surtax collected (\$386,789,543) in FY 2022 that is not reflected in the pie chart below.
+Surtax distribution for FY 2023 is shown in Figure 2 below.
+Approximately twenty-five percent (25%) of FY 2023 Surtax funds were transferred to municipalities.
+Of the total, thirty-two percent (32%) was used to pay debt obligations for transit capital projects and approximately one tenth of one percent (0.1%) was expended on transit operations.
+Two percent (2%)

+of the Surtax funds were used to pay public works projects debt services, and less than one third of one percent (0.3%) for public works pay-as-you-go projects.
+Under one percent (0.69%) of Surtax funds were utilized for the Office of the Citizens' Independent Transportation Trust (OCITT) operational costs and approximately fourteen percent (14%) was transferred to the Capital Expansion Reserve Fund (CERF).
+There is a fund balance of approximately nineteen (19%) (\$75.59M) of the total Surtax collected (\$394,666,894) in FY 2023 that is not reflected in the pie chart below.

-Figure 2: FY 2022 Distribution of Surtax Funds
+Figure 2: FY 2023 Distribution of Surtax Funds